aacanakin/glim/README.md

 [Changelog](https://github.com/aacanakin/glim/blob/master/CHANGELOG.md)

 glim is a modern web framework on top of [Werkzeug](http://werkzeug.pocoo.org/)inspired from [play](https://www.playframework.com/) & [laravel](http://laravel.com/).
 The aim is to build a lightweight architecture for web app development.
 The development philosophy here is to make the core small as possible but still not featureless.
-It has an extension system that can boot objects with configuration.
-It also has a handful extensions for view rendering, templating and performing database operations.
+It has a conventional extension system that can boot objects with configuration.
+It also has a handful set of extensions for view rendering, templating and performing database operations.
 You can check [glim_extensions](https://github.com/aacanakin/glim-extensions) repository for much more information.

 Features
 --------
 - Convention over configuration
 - A powerful routing system which has grouping & filtering
 - A controller layer for request handling, service calling, etc.
-- A set of handful extensions that includes SQLAlchemy, Jinja2, redis, etc.integrations
+- A set of handful extensions that includes SQLAlchemy, Jinja2, redis, etc. integrations
 - An object oriented command line layer
 - An extension system that developers can integrate to the framework